gurbuzoguzhan/gurbuzoguzhan/README.md

 **Some of my personal projects in R:**

+**Visualizing Carbon Emissions in the World with ShinyApps:**
+Coming Soon...

 **Clustering Mexican Regions Based on Economic and Social Development Levels (Principal Component Analysis):**

 https://gurbuzoguzhan.github.io/Clustering-Mexican-Regions-Using-PCA-and-K-Means/